kyleboas/tacticsjournal.com/_posts/2024/05/2024-05-08-psg-need-more-vitinhas.md

 image: "https://i.imgur.com/TnWP6SK.jpeg"
 ---

-This was an incredible achievement by Luis Enrique to take PSG, the youngest starting XI since 2009, to a Champions League semi-final, but they needed more Vitinhas to break Borussia Dortmund down.
+This was an incredible achievement by Luis Enrique to take PSG, the youngest starting XI since 2009, to a Champions League semi-final, but they needed more Vitinha's to break Borussia Dortmund down.

 <!---more--->